HelixNZ/TweetGallery/README.md

 There is so much left for me to do on this before it can be ready for full-time public use.
 Below is a list of personal tasks I may do in my spare time:
-  - Add touch swipe support to the gallery, make sure mobile device support is 10/10
-  - Add a loading indicator
-  - Add pagination support using V2 timeline meta, either button to load or infinite scroll (if V1)
   - Reduce/Optimize API -> Client json being transferred, currently it's just the basics to get started
   - Add a DB for caching to reduce calls to the twitter API (currently it's not ideal, mildly abusive)
   - Request elevated api access so I can make use of media searching in the V1 api